How mediation works

 Mediation is a process where the parties in a dispute meet voluntarily to discuss their dispute with the help of an independent and accredited mediator.

 During mediation, parties are encouraged to identify and explore options to resolve their dispute.
 The mediator cannot make a decision about the outcome, rather they support the parties in resolving their dispute.

 The Victorian Small Business Commission (VSBC) appoints an independent mediator to:

 - help the parties to reach their own agreement for settlement.

 - are not judges

-- do not decide who is ‘right’ or ‘wrong’
+- don’t decide who is ‘right’ or ‘wrong’

-- does not impose a solution on a party
+- don’t impose a solution on a party.

-The mediator will not hand down a decision, but rather help the parties to reach their own agreement, encouraging win-win outcomes.
+The mediator will not hand down a decision, rather they will help the parties to reach their own agreement, encouraging win-win outcomes.

 Watch VSBC mediators talk about what happens during a mediation session: